-SC allows Air India to operate without leaving middle seat vacant for 10 days
+SC allows Air India to operate foreign flights with middle seats booking

 New Delhi, May 25: The Supreme Court has pulled up DGCA India and Air India for allotting middle seats in international flights.
-It has said that the government should be worried more about health of citizens than the health of the airlines.
 The apex court, however, allowed the bookings till June 16 to exhaust.

 The order has come on the day when domestic flight operations resumed in the country, after almost 2 months amid lockdown situation which was imposed in order to contain the spread of virus.